andrewrichardson701/Stockbase/README.md

 5. Setup Database

-    - Confirm there is no database named 'inventory'
+    - Confirm there is no database named 'stockbase'

         ```
         mysql -u root -p

-        USE inventory;
+        USE stockbase;
         quit;
         ```